influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 # File System Layout

-The file system is organized a directory per shard where each shard is integer number.
+The file system is organized a directory per shard where each shard is an integer number.
 Within the shard dir exists a set of other directories and files:

 * wal Dir - Contains a set numerically increasing files WAL segment files name ######.wal.
 The wal dir will be a separate location from the TSM data files so that different types can be used if necessary.
 * TSM files - A set of numerically increasing TSM files containing compressed series data.